Today is the day.

 So far we have told him the the surgery daddy had didn't work and he has an illness that needs to come out... hence why he is back in hospital.
 We told him the surgeon will cut out the rotten stuff and it will take a long time to recover .. but he will be okay!

-Paul's mum Geri arrived in the afternoon so my bestie Sarah Q took us to the hospital.
+Paul's mum Geri arrived in the afternoon so my bestie Sarah Q drove us to the hospital.

 Intensive care told us to call at 7pm and as I did they told us we could go down.
 ICU (intensive care) is in the basement of the Cromwell and he was the only patient.
 I tried to prepare my MiL for what she was about to see so it wasn't such a shock.